State and Revolution, Part 7

 Housing, Democracy and Communism

-This fourth chapter of Lenin’s “The State and Revolution” (linked below) presents a study circle with a problem: As short as it is, yet there is too much in this chapter to discuss in a 1½ hour session.
+This fourth chapter of Lenin’s “The State and Revolution” (attached, and linked below) presents a study circle with a problem: As short as it is, yet there is too much in this chapter to discuss in a 1½ hour session.

 The Freirean requirement from any text is only that it provides a good occasion for dialogue.
 The dialogue is where the value lies, because it generates socialised learning.
 We are not trying to learn the text in its entirety, as individuals.